 The instrumental piece in this track was already top-notch but when combined with Furukawa‘s falseto and vibrato this track just became even better reaching a whole other level of greatness.

-Regardless of the seiyuu’s talent that by now we already know of, Furukawa has shown especially with this track that he has the talent and the experience to possibly back him up if he even releases a solo album/single.
+Regardless of the seiyuu’s talent that by now we already know of, Furukawa has shown especially with this track that he has the talent and the experience to possibly back him up if he ever releases a solo album/single.

 EXIT TUNES PRESENTS ACTORS

-Regardless, Furukawa has also sang for another collection titled EXIT TUNES PRESENTS ACTORS, in this case the seiyuu sang for the sixth album.
+Regardless, Furukawa has also sang for another collection titled EXIT TUNES PRESENTS ACTORS, in this case, the seiyuu sang for the sixth album.

 Needless to say, he nailed it and proved once again why he is so talented singing.